 What is a Heartland Center traineeship?

 The Heartland Center is funded by a government agency (NIOSH) for training future occupational health and safety professionals.
-A Heartland Center trainee is a graduate student or medical resident who follows the curriculum requirements for one of the following programs: Agricultural Safety and Health, Ergonomics, Industrial Hygiene, Occupational Epidemiology, Occupational Injury Prevention, and Occupational Medicine Residency.
+A Heartland Center trainee is a graduate student who follows the curriculum requirements for one of the following programs: Agricultural Safety and Health, Ergonomics, Industrial Hygiene, Occupational Injury Prevention, and Occupational Safety.

 Who is eligible for a Heartland Center traineeship?

-Only U.S. students and medical residents enrolled in a Heartland Center training program are eligible for a traineeship.
+Only U.S. students enrolled in a graduate-level academic program associated with the Heartland Center are eligible for a traineeship.
 International students are not eligible for a Heartland Center traineeship unless they have been admitted for permanent residency (I-551 or I-151 card).

 How much financial support does a student receive from a Heartland Center traineeship?

-Traineeship amounts may vary each year according to the availability of funding and the number of trainees enrolled in the program.
-Support can range from tuition reimbursement to tuition reimbursement along with the maximum stipend amount (currently $21,000).
+Traineeship amounts may vary each year according to the availability of funding and the number of trainees enrolled in each academic program.
+Support can range from full tuition reimbursement to tuition reimbursement along with the maximum stipend amount (currently $26,352).

 For what length and period of time can traineeship appointments be made?

-What is the process for receiving financial support?
+What is the process for initiating financial support?

-The following steps are needed in order to initiate your financial support:
+The following two steps are needed in order to initiate your financial support:

 Can a part-time student receive Heartland Center support?